meTokens/meTokens-core/README.md

     * [ ] Returning collateral

+#### 6.15
+* Vaults will use a migration vault and start with Uniswap v2
+* Migrations directory for different types of migrations (uniswap v2, balancer, 0x, etc.)

 #### Updates & Migrations
 * Migrations
     * Migrating from one vault to another (switch collateral token)